BinaryMuse/michelletilley-blog/_drafts/creating-chrome-extensions-with-react.markdown

 Conclusion
 ==========

 Of course, this isn't the only way to build a React app.
 The React team recommends passing callbacks to child components via properties.
 I've always been partial to evented systems, and this strategy seemed to work well in this case.
-Each component is quite cohesive, yet highly decoupled--with access to the event bus and their properties, they'll still work even if their position in the component tree changes.
+Each component is quite cohesive, yet highly decoupled---with access to the event bus and their properties, they'll still work even if their position in the component tree changes.

 Have you built anything using React?
 What patterns did you use?
 Share it with us in the comments!